Bachelor of Property and Real Estate

 Career opportunities

 With this qualification, you can pursue a career in anything from property development and valuation to the essential business principles of economics, finance law and accounting.
 Better still, you will be well placed to take advantage of a rapidly growing industry.
-Graduate ready to explore career opportunities across a variety of roles including:
+As the #1 Victorian university for graduate employment Deakin will set you up for success as you explore career opportunities across a variety of roles, including:

 • asset manager